5 Best Nori for Sushi to Make Perfect Rolls at Home

 Which Nori Is Best For Sushi?

 To choose the best nori for sushi, you must consider the type and grade of nori.
 Firstly, Kansou nori and Yaki nori are the most common nori used for sushi.
 The nori is unseasoned, pliable, and comes in various sheet sizes tailored for making sushi items, like handrolls and single items.
+Secondly, you must consider the grading.
+Grade A or gold nori is the best nori that will give you top-quality sushi.
+So for the best sushi nori, you will need to buy Kansou or Yaki Nori Gold.

 How Do You Pick Nori For Sushi?

-Most products will clearly state which type of nori it contains, e.g., Kansou or Yaki nori.
+Most products will clearly state which type of nori it contain, e.g., Kansou or Yaki nori.
 If not, some packaging states ‘sushi nori’ to make it easy to distinguish it from flavored nori (e.g., Ajitsuke nori) eaten on its own as a snack.

 The next step is considering your budget and quality preferences and choosing a grade accordingly.
 For better quality sushi, choose silver or gold grade.
 If the packaging doesn’t show the color code, look for glossy seaweed sheets with a deep, dark green color.